 The color of the insulation does not determine the type of installation procedure that will be used.
 White insulation, for example, can be installed as either a batt or loose fill.
 The insulation material is the determining factor for how it will be installed.

-Fiberglass, rock wool and cellulose fiber insulation are the most common materials used in blown-in projects.
+Fiberglass and cellulose fiber insulation are the most common materials used in blown-in projects.
 This installation technique keeps the insulation materials loose and crumbly, allowing air pockets to naturally form between the fibers.
 A blower machine allows the installer to place the materials precisely where they need to be.
-Construction teams typically reserve this type of installation process for attic floors, because the materials can lay horizontally and will not be compressed by any paneling.
+Construction teams typically reserve this type of installation process for attic floors and covered walls, because the materials will not be compressed by any paneling.

 The materials used for loose fill projects can also be bound together in rolls or batts, which form a solid but soft and malleable carpet-like shape that can be easily cut to size.
-These are typically placed in the spaces between wall joints.
+These are typically placed in the spaces between wall studs or floor joists.

 Due to the rigid nature of polystyrene and foam-based products, these insulation materials are commonly sold in flat panels and are cut to size.